SportBeep.com

 Seattle's Jorge Polanco celebrates after hitting the game-winning single in the 15th inning of the Mariners' series-clinching MLB playoff victory over the Detroit Tigers. ©AFP

-Los Angeles (United States) (AFP) – Jorge Polanco delivered the walk-off single in the 15th inning as the Seattle Mariners beat the Detroit Tigers 3-2 in a scintillating winner-take-all showdown to advance in the Major League Baseball playoffs on Friday.
-The Mariners survived an epic performance from Tigers starting pitcher Tarik Skubal to reach the American League Championship Series for the first time since 2001.
+Los Angeles (United States) (AFP) – Jorge Polanco belted the walk-off single in the 15th inning as the Seattle Mariners beat the Detroit Tigers 3-2 in a scintillating winner-take-all showdown to advance in the Major League Baseball playoffs on Friday.
+The Mariners survived an epic performance from Tigers starting pitcher Tarik Skubal then held on to reach the American League Championship Series for the first time since 2001.
 They’ll take on the Toronto Blue Jays in the best-of-seven AL Championship Series starting on Sunday with a World Series berth on the line.

 Related news